 Diamond inclusions are characteristics that occur inside the gemstone.
 They are usually called flaws because their presence means the diamond cannot be graded as internally flawless.

-Not many of us can afford internally flawless diamonds, so inclusions are should be expected to some degree.
+Not many of us can afford internally flawless diamonds, so inclusions are to be expected to some degree.
 These small flaws are like fingerprints, a characteristic that gives us all an individual signature.
 Getting to know your diamond inside and out makes the stone a more personal possession—and will help you describe and identify the gem if it is ever lost or stolen.

 Some inclusions are nearly impossible to see with the naked eye, whereas other inclusions affect a diamond's clarity.
 These flaws make the diamond less brilliant because they interfere with light as it passes through the stone.
 Even worse are the types of inclusions that can make a diamond more vulnerable to shattering.